 The GDN Board is continuously working to bring more benefits to our signatories.

-The GDN welcomes new signatories!
-If you would like to propose your organisation as a new signatory at the next annual GDN meeting, this is what we expect you to do:
+The GDN invites you to become signatories!
+If you would like to propose yourself or your organisation as a new signatory, this is what we expect you to do:

 - After having familiarized yourself with these documents, fill out a statement of interest as envisaged in the Bylaws, article 1.
 Please add head shot (a photograph) of your organization’s main contact –which could be you – and a logo.